shah21/Data-Bucket/README.md

 [![main-shot][product-screenshot]](https://example.com)

-There are many so many great data sharing platforms available on World Now, however, I didn't find one that really suit my needs so I created this enhanced one.
+There are many so many great data sharing platforms available on internet, however, I didn't find one that really suit my needs so I created this enhanced one.
 I want to create a fast and scalable data bucket for sharing data between devices of a single user. this repo contains web and server part . apps for other platforms will be coming soon

 Here's why:
 * You can share data fastly and fetch from anywhere